cfpb/design-system/docs/pages/links.md

           ![Call-to-action link spacing](/design-system/images/uploads/260559647-fb36ca00-bef2-4240-b140-d15c970bd44a.png "Call-to-action link spacing")
-      - variation_name: Destructive links
+      - variation_name: Destructive link
         variation_code_snippet: |-
           <a class="a-btn a-btn__link a-btn__warning" href="#">
-               Sample destructive link
+               Destructive link
           </a>
-        variation_description:
-          Destructive links provide a visual warning to users that clicking them will perform a destructive action, such as clearing entries in a form.
+        variation_description: Destructive links provide a visual warning to users that clicking them will perform a destructive action, such as clearing entries in a form.
         variation_specs: |-
           * Avenir Next Medium, 16px
           * Mid Dark Red (#c3381c)
-    variation_group_description: >+
-      Links that appear in body text (`p`), link lists (`li`), or definitions (`dd`) are automatically underlined.
-To enable underlines elsewhere, e.g. to underline links in a `nav` element, simply add a `border-bottom-width:
-      1px;` to the link.

-  - variation_group_name: Links with icons
+      - variation_is_deprecated: false
+        variation_name: Link with icon
-    variation_group_description: >-
+        variation_description: >-

           * An icon should appear after the text it represents.

           * Each icon should be used exclusively and consistently for one action.

           * The color and font-size of an icon should be the same as the text it represents, including state changes.

           * Icons should never be underlined.
-    variations:
-      - variation_specs: ''
+        variation_implementation: >-

+          * To prevent the link’s underline from extending under the icon, wrap the link text with a `span.icon-link_text`.
+There can be no whitespace between the text and the opening and closing span tags.
+Include the icon either prior to or after the `a-link_text`.
+It is important the text and icon are siblings to correctly handle underlines.
         variation_code_snippet: |-
           <p>
             The document icon should emphasize a link that contains a